 In short, it is a sales technique that gets your customer to spend more by recommending to them either an upgrade or an additional product to what is being purchased.

-Let’s go with the differences now!
+Let’s discuss the upselling and cross-selling differences now!

-Upselling and Cross Selling for Better Understanding
+Upselling and Cross-Selling for Better Understanding

 Despite the fact that the terms are frequently used interchangeably, each requires a different strategy.
 Keeping with your favorite fast food example,